xod442/aruba-te-labguide-te4201/docs/lab3.md

 - We created a new Fabric and assigned the two Switches to that fabric
 - We configured the basic network services (DNS and NTP) and assigned these profiles to the switches
 - We built a VSX cluster of the two switches

+## Lab 3 Learning Check

+- AFC uses Network Resource pools for IP and MAC addresses
+- Switches must be assigned to a fabric
+- VSX workflow makes configuration simple
+- DNS & NTP are configured and assigned to a fabric